stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-pulled-pork.md

 # Pulled Pork

+## The Crock Pot Dinner That Takes Care of Itself

+I have been making pulled pork for years because it is one of the easiest ways to make dinner feel like it handled itself.
+Set it up in the morning in the crock pot, leave it during the day, and by dinner time the house smells delicious.

+The pork should be tender enough to shred easily, with enough cooking juices to stay moist after it is pulled.

-## Slow-Cooked and Shreddable
+## Tips and Variations

-Pulled pork is forgiving, but it needs enough time for the connective tissue to soften.
-Pork shoulder is ideal because it has enough fat and collagen to stay juicy through a long cook.

-Use the cooking liquid to adjust the final texture.
-Barbecue sauce adds flavor, but the liquid keeps the pork from feeling sticky or dry.

-## Serving Ideas

-Serve on soft rolls with coleslaw and pickles, or spoon over mac and cheese, baked potatoes, rice bowls, or cornbread.
+- Serve on buns with coleslaw, pickles, barbecue sauce, and chips.

-Leftovers are excellent in quesadillas, tacos, breakfast hash, or sliders.

-## Variations

-For a Carolina-style direction, use more vinegar and less sweet barbecue sauce.
-For a smokier version, add a little chipotle powder or a splash of liquid smoke.

-If you prefer crisp edges, spread shredded pork on a sheet pan and broil briefly before serving.
+- Use it for tacos, nachos, rice bowls, baked potatoes, or breakfast hash.
+- Add more vinegar for tang, more brown sugar for sweetness, or chipotle for smoke and heat.
+- Refrigerate leftovers for up to 4 days or freeze in small portions.